 update: August 13, 2012

-other G-8 country but Canada has a second set of dairy production
+G-8 country, except Canada, has a second set of dairy production standards

-standards of sufficiently high caliber that the milk can be safely
+of sufficiently high caliber that the milk can be sold and consumed

 website is dedicated to researching and promoting raw drinking milk